 Alcohol prevention is one of the most effective ways to reduce alcohol-related costs and harm.
 Alcohol abuse is responsible for claiming the lives of tens of thousands of lives every year and causing painful health risks like liver damage, threats to one’s wellbeing, withdrawal symptoms, and dysfunctional relationships.
-For younger individuals, alcohol prevention can reduce the likelihood of developing substance use disorder as they age.
+For younger individuals, alcohol prevention can reduce the likelihood of developing substance use disorders as they age.

-Currently, alcohol is responsible for costing Americans hundreds of billions of dollars annually.
+Currently, alcohol abuse is responsible for costing Americans hundreds of billions of dollars annually.
 Although alcohol use cannot be completely stopped, there are several ways to temper alcohol use.
 For example, increased taxes are preset to discourage excessive alcohol use.

 Assessing Your Drinking Levels